relrod/etherpad-example/README.md

     to learn how to use it to your advantage.
 By default, this script will create the database tables that this example uses.

+git push warnings:
+    You can safely ignore these.
+However if they really annoy you, you can edit settings.json and replace the database settings with your own.
+Then edit .openshift/action_hooks/deploy and remove the sed statements.